Roles & Topology

 Entry

 Runs on the attacker's machine.
 Creates a TUN interface — a virtual network device — that routes traffic into the tunnel chain.
 Any traffic sent to a routed subnet arrives here and is forwarded onward.
+ICMP echo requests are forwarded through the tunnel, so ping works to addresses on the target network.

 wallhack